bssb/linuxschool/content/posts/borg-backup/index.md

     /backup/borg-p::{hostname}-{now:%Y-%m-%d} $ROOT_DIR
 {{< / highlight >}}

+Borg fills in *{hostname}* and  *{now:%Y-%m-%d}* with the hostname and date.
+You don't have to change them manually.

-## Test your backup
+## Optional: test your backup

-Before going any further I think it's a good idea to see if that backup works.
+Now try and restore the backup you just created.
 Create a new partition somewhere that you can boot from.
-If you need to resize your partitions to make room, you can boot [SystemRescue](https://www.system-rescue.org/Download/) from USB to do that.
+If you need to resize your partitions to make room, you can boot
+[SystemRescue](https://www.system-rescue.org/Download/) from USB to do that.

-The directory I mounted my new partition to is /mnt/test.
+My new empty partition is mounted at /mnt/test.

 borg-p is the name of my repository and p-2024-04-29 is the archive I created in the previous step.
-You have to cd into the target directory, there's no borg option to specify it.
+You have to cd into the target directory first.

 ```
 cd /mnt/test
 sudo borg extract /backup/borg-p::p-2024-04-29
 ```

-Now it's important to edit /mnt/test/etc/fstab and update the UUID of the root filesystem to the new partition.
+Now edit /mnt/test/etc/fstab and update the UUID of the root filesystem to the new partition.

 This part varies a little bit depending on your boot loader configuration, but you'll want to copy your existing boot loader entry for Arch into a new entry, and change the UUID of root partition just like you did for fstab.